Spatial-Angular Attention Network for Light Field Reconstruction: Evaluations

+Table~\ref{table:Result1} lists the quantitative results on the evaluated Lytro light fields.
+The proposed SAA-Net shows competitive performance compared with the state-of-the-art light field reconstruction approach by Yeung~\textit{et al.}~\cite{YeungECCV2018}. \wgc{For the evaluated 113 light fields, the average PSNR / SSIM values of the proposed network are 42.55 / 0.984 for $3\times$ upsampling and 36.55 / 0.969 for $7\times$ upsampling.
+In comparison, the average PSNR / SSIM values of the baseline approaches with the highest performance are 41.82 / 0.984 (DA$^2$N~\cite{wu2021revisiting}) for $3\times$ upsampling and 35.81 / 0.938 (Meng~\textit{et al.}~\cite{meng2021light}) for $7\times$ upsampling.} Since our network is not re-trained or fine-tuned on any Lytro light field dataset, these experimental results clearly demonstrate that our network can generalize well on light fields captured by different acquisition geometries.

 We demonstrate two cases with relatively large disparities (maximum disparity up to 13px), \textit{IMG1743} from the \textit{30 Scenes}~\cite{DoubleCNN} and \textit{Occlusions 23} from the \textit{Occlusions} category~\cite{StanfordLytro}, as shown in Fig. \ref{fig:Result1}.
-In both cases, the reconstruction results by Wu~\textit{et al.}~\cite{WuEPICNN2018} and Yeung et al.~\cite{YeungECCV2018} show ghosting artifacts around the region with large disparity (background in the \textit{IMG1743} case, and foreground in the \textit{Occlusions 23} case), which we believe are caused by the limited receptive field of their networks.
-The depth and learning-based approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} produces plausible result in the first case, but appears tearing artifacts near the occlusion boundary as marked by the red arrow in the EPI.
-In the second case, the approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} fail to estimate proper depth information, introducing misalignment as shown by the EPI.
-In comparison, the proposed SAA-Net provides reconstructed light fields with higher view consistency (as shown in the demonstrated EPIs).
-Table \ref{table:Result1} lists the quantitative results on the evaluated Lytro light fields.
-The PSNR and SSIM values are averaged over the light fields in each dataset.
+In both cases, the reconstruction results by Wu~\textit{et al.}~\cite{WuEPICNN2018} and Yeung et al.~\cite{YeungECCV2018} show ghosting artifacts around the region with large disparity (background in the \textit{IMG1743} case, and foreground in the \textit{Occlusions 23} case) due to their limited receptive fields. \wgc{The depth and learning-based approaches by Kalantari~\textit{et al.}~\cite{DoubleCNN} and Mildenhall~\textit{et al.}~\cite{mildenhall2019local} (LLFF) produce promising results in the first case, but appear tearing artifacts near the occlusion boundaries as marked by the red arrows in the EPIs.} In the second case, the approach by Kalantari~\textit{et al.}~\cite{DoubleCNN} fails to estimate proper depth information, introducing misalignment as shown by the EPI. \wgc{LLFF~\cite{mildenhall2019local} produces ghosting effects due to the incorrect plane assignments around the background region, as shown by the red arrows in the figure.} In comparison, the proposed SAA-Net provides reconstructed light fields with higher view consistency (as shown in the demonstrated EPIs).